 Reduce, recycle and reuse to decrease climate change

-Hurricane Irma caused major damage and affected millions, including Michigan residents.
+In recent years hurricanes and storms caused major damage and affected millions, including Michigan residents.
 As storms of this intensity become more and more frequent, climate change and variability simply cannot be ignored.

 Climate change is any major change in measures of climate, which include temperature, precipitation, rainfall, snow and wind.
 These changes last for decades or longer.
 Many factors are causing climate change, including human activities through burning fossil fuels, cutting down trees, planting trees and building developments.
 Most scientists now agree that climate change is happening.
 Read more in this publication from the Michigan Department of Public Health.